fbradyirl/fbradyirl_archive.github.io/_posts/2017-07-13-your-filename.md

 1. Set the WAN connection to be a DHCP client
 2. set the VLAN (802.1q) tag to 10

-In OpenWRT/LEDE all the config that is required is the following.
+In OpenWRT/LEDE all you need to do to make this happen is the following.
 Edit `/etc/config/network` as follows:

 ```
 config switch_vlan